-Weak-lensing statistics on a CFHTLenS field X
+Weak-lensing statistics on a CFHTLenS field XI

 - Redshift distribution.
 Select Z_B, photometric redshift.
 From this, create a histogram that you can use as redshift distribution n(z) for the theoretical prediction, instead of placing all galaxies at one single redshift.
 Extra-bonus if you make a weighted histogram using the weights w.
-Special extra bonus if you download the full pdf information, PZ_full, and create the n(z) from the sum of weighted pdf's. - Shear calibration.
+Special extra bonus if you download the full pdf information (not contained in cat on VM), PZ_full, and create the n(z) from the sum of weighted pdf's. - Shear calibration.
 Select SNratio, signal-to-noise ratio, and scalelength for galaxy size. - Additive shear bias c: The correction for c can be done for each galaxy.
 Use eq.
-(19) of (Heymans et al. 2012) for c_2 ; note that scalelength is in pixels, with one pixel being 0.187 arc seconds.
-On average, c_2 should be of order 0.002.
+(19) of (Heymans et al. 2012) for c2; note that scalelength is in pixels, with one pixel being 0.187 arc seconds.
+On average, c2 should be of order 0.002.